 “The sea in which the primary hexagram swims” (Karcher), or the landscape in which something happens.

 In old texts, there is no mention of first and last, or first going to second.
 Both can "be" at the same moment, although they have a different meaning.
-Zhi is only used for one line at a time, so the related hex of one with more changing lines I think it is natural to call the relating hex also zhi.
+Zhi is only used for one line at a time, but with more changing lines I think it is natural to call the relating hex also zhi.